SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-24-today-i-got-shot-again.md

 And _most importantly:_ back to the miserable sign-up web site, to find a slot for the Weekend Editrix.
 In spite of her youth, she has now just become eligible, so&hellip; "once more into the breach", as I read in an old book somewhere or other.
+So tomorrow when the new appointments drop, I'll be back to madly refreshing 10 browser tabs all morning long, fishing for an appointment for her.

 ## The aftermath